Reporting unsafe operation of drones and remotely piloted aircraft

 Privacy concerns and CASA's role

-RPAs and their implications on privacy is a real issue.
+RPAs can have real privacy impacts.
 However, CASA's role is restricted to aviation safety - privacy is not in its remit.